Ethan-Lee-SCUT/Algorithm-Design-and-Analysis/README.md

   * Prim’s algorithm
 * Knapsack problem.

-​	Suppose that a problem can be solved by a sequence of decisions.
+​	Suppose a problem can be solved by a sequence of decisions.
 The greedy method has that **each decision is locally optimal.
 These locally optimal solutions will finally add up to a globally optimal solution.**

 #### 1. Minimum Spanning Tree (MST)